 Accounting Review, Forthcoming

 MIT Sloan Research Paper No. 4942-11

-This paper examines how the external information environment in which foreign subsidiaries operate affects investment decisions of multinational corporations (MNCs).
-We hypothesize and find that the investment decisions of foreign subsidiaries in country-industries with more transparent information environments are more responsive to local growth opportunities than those of foreign subsidiaries in country-industries with less transparent information environments.
-Further, this effect is larger when there is greater ‘distance’ between the parent and the subsidiary.
-Our results suggest that the external information environment helps mitigate agency problems that arise when firms expand their operations across borders.
+This paper examines how the external information environment in which foreign subsidiaries operate affects the investment decisions of multinational corporations (MNCs).
+We hypothesize and find that the investment decisions of foreign subsidiaries in country-industries with more transparent information environments are more responsive to local growth opportunities than are those of foreign subsidiaries in country-industries with less transparent information environments.
+Further, this effect is larger when (i) there are greater cross-border frictions between the parent and subsidiary, and (ii) the parents are relatively more involved in their subsidiaries’ investment decision-making process.
+Our results suggest that the external information environment helps mitigate the agency problems that arise when firms expand their operations across borders.
 This paper contributes to the literature by showing that the external information environment helps MNCs mitigate information frictions within the firm.

-Keywords: Corporate Investment, Investment Efficiency, Information Environment, Information Quality, Information Asymmetry, Multinational Corporations, MNCs
+Keywords: Corporate Investment, Investment Efficiency, Information Environment, Information Quality, Information Asymmetry, Multinational Corporations, MNCs, Financial Reporting Quality, Transparency

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo7 in 0.469 seconds